 Well AMC-6 is directly south of the concentrator facility and the Emergency Pond.
 Water-level trends during 2003-2004 were similar to those seen in 1986-1987 following the resumption of mining.
 However, water levels in 2005 appear to be less influenced by water levels in the Emergency Pond.
 Water levels in this well continued their strong downward trend that began the fall of 2004 through the summer of 2005.
-Beginning late-summer 2005, minor water-level increases occurred which might have been in response to precipitation events (fig. 2-4).
-Water levels have risen in the spring of 2006 and 2007 following precipitation events, while falling in the autumn.
+Beginning late summer 2005, minor water-level increases occurred which might have been in response to precipitation events (fig. 2-4).
+Water levels have risen each spring since 2006 following precipitation events, while falling in the autumn.
 The water-level response in this well appears to be more strongly influenced by seasonal precipitation conditions, even though this well had a net water-level increase for 2006 and 2007 and precipitation totals were below average.
+However, this well had a slight net water-level decline in 2008 which may have been in response to the large precipitation deficit.

 The water-level trend from 2003 through 2005 in well AMC-8 (fig. 2-4) was very similar to the 1986-1988 time period, with water levels declining following a period of increase associated with the resumption of mining.
 While water levels had a net decline for 2005 there was a slight increase during the late fall-early winter that originally appeared to have been in response to precipitation events; water levels continued to rise throughout almost all of 2006 and 2007, independent of climatic trends.
+Water levels continued their upward trend through 2008; however, there was more of a seasonal trend than seen the past several years.

-Well AMC-12 water-level variations during 2006-2007 differed from those between 2001 and 2005, with a net water-level rise of more 3.5 ft (fig. 2-3).
+Well AMC-12 water-level variations during 2006-2008 differed from those between 2001 and 2005, with a net water-level rise of more 3.5 ft (fig. 2-3).
 The recent changes in water levels may be related to the completion of construction activities in the nearby Metro Storm Drain (MSD) channel and the periodic discharge of clean water to this channel.